What is an Outdoor Condenser?

 What parts make up an outdoor condenser?

-While what we explained above seems fairly simple, the outdoor unit uses quite a few parts to complete this process.
-Some parts involved in this process include:
+The outdoor condensing unit uses a few parts to complete the air conditioning process.
+The parts include:

 Refrigerant

-Refrigerant lines carry refrigerant through the indoor and outdoor units.
+Refrigerant lines carry refrigerant between the indoor air handler and the outdoor condenser unit.
 The refrigerant changes states when passing through the evaporator and condenser coils as it absorbs or releases heat.

 Condenser Coils

 The condenser coils reside in the outdoor condenser unit.
-The refrigerant travels through the evaporator coil (located inside the indoor unit).
+First, refrigerant travels through the evaporator coil located in the indoor unit.
 Here, the refrigerant absorbs heat, which turns it from a liquid into a gas.
-After this, the refrigerant travels to the condenser coil (located inside the outdoor unit).
+After this, the refrigerant travels to the condenser coil in the outdoor unit.
 The condenser coil cools the refrigerant, allowing the refrigerant to turn back into a liquid as it releases the heat energy.
-The cycle then starts over.
+The cycle then starts over and repeats in a continuous process to maintain a comfortable temperature in your home.

 Compressor